Last Updated on September 24, 2022 by Editor

 STAY: If you’re looking for a charming inn, try the Manassas Junction B&B, in the Historic District.
 There are also plenty of franchise hotels – clean and comfy – right off of I-95, with rooms that start below $100 per night.

-Weekend getaways near Washington DC and Manassas VA
+Weekend getaways near Manassas VA

 - Annapolis MD: Midshipmen, Ahoy!